epsilon537/boxlambda/_posts/22-03-29-introducing-boxlambda.markdown

 Why?
 ---
 Does the world need another retro-style computer?
 Probably not, but I do.
-I'm a software engineer and I've been studying FPGA development for about a year now, specifically with the goal of starting this project.
+I'm a software engineer and I've been studying FPGA development for about a year now, specifically for this project.

 It's an ambitious project and at least half of it (the FPGA half) is in a realm with which I have very little experience.
 I don't know if the project will succeed.
 Maybe I'm too ambitious and too naive.
 We'll see.
 This Blog will document the journey.